Frequently Asked Questions

 Following the completion of the registration form, The Welcome Directory will carry out a standard referencing process.
 This may include obtaining further information from chaplains serving in prisons or the appropriate Faith and Belief Advisor to HMPPS.
 For more information on the approval process, refer to the flowchart here.

 WHAT qualifies as prior experience?

-Where that’s not the case, as a pre-requisite for registration, we run a 3-part Prisons Awareness Course for faith communities to join.
+Where a faith community has no prior experience of this work, we run a three-part Prisons Awareness Course for faith communities to join, to enable them to register upon completion.
 Find out more about our course and register your interest here.